Using RULER to Navigate Ambiguous Emotional States

 Understanding Possible Causes

 After recognizing a feeling, the next step is exploring why it may exist.
 Ambiguous emotions usually come from several influences rather than one clear event.
+Find out ways to identify the causes of your emotions.

 Common Sources